opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 From the _My codelists_ page, click _Create a codelist_.

+1. Choose a name for the codelist.
+1. Select a coding system.
-Choose a name for the codelist, select a coding system from the dropdown, and choose a file to upload from your hard drive.
+1. Choose a file to upload from your hard drive.

 To create an OPCS-4 codelist, please see the notes at the bottom of this page.

 If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).

-        create-a-codelist-1.png
+        create-codelist-button.png

 ### Requirements for uploading codelists to OpenCodelists